elastic/azure-marketplace/README.md

     </td><td><code>Standard_D1</code></td></tr>

   <tr><td>vmClientNodeCount</td><td>int</td>
     <td> The number of client nodes to provision.
 Must be a positive integer.
-By default, the data nodes are added to the backendpool of the loadbalancer but
+By default, the data nodes are added to the backend pool of the loadbalancer but
-    if you provision client nodes, these will be added to the load balancer instead.
+    if you provision client nodes, these will be added to the loadbalancer instead.
 Client nodes can be useful in offloading the <em>gather</em> process from data nodes and are necessary to scale an Elasticsearch cluster deployed with this template beyond 100 data nodes (the maximum number of VMs that can be added to a load balancer backend pool).
     </td><td><code>0</code></td></tr>

   <tr><td>vmSizeClientNodes</td><td>string</td>